T-Engel/betaC/README.md

 away from the asymptote than the previous one.
 It turns out that the closer we get to the asymptote of the gamma scale IBR, the bigger this gap can be.
 This becomes important if we want to compare beta\_SN values from one community to the next.
-Because “farawayness” from the asymptode cannot be described by samplesize alone.
+Because “farawayness” from the asymptote cannot be described by sample size alone.

-### Detour 2: Why to standardize beta-diversity by coverage?
+## Detour 2: Why to standardize beta-diversity by coverage?

-**Sample size is always relative**
+### Sample size is always relative

-While sample size is surely related to the distance to the aysmptode of the IBR, it is only part of the story, because it is always relative.
+While sample size is surely related to the distance to the asymptote of the IBR, it is only part of the story, because it is always relative.
-The asymptode or more generally the slope at any point along the IBR curve relates to sample completeness.
-This is different from sample size because it depends on the species pool of the community that you are sampling.
+The asymptote or more generally the slope at any point along the IBR curve relates to something called *sample completeness*.
+This differs from sample size because in that it depends on the species pool of the community that you are sampling.
 For example consider a forest that has a total of 500 species and for the sake of this exercise let’s assume that all of them are equally common.
 Now, we take a random sample of 500 trees.
-It is highly ulikely that all 500 species will be captured by this sample.
-A very large fraction of the speciess pool will be missing from the sample.
-In other words: In this first forest, the sample size of 500 correponds to a *low sample completeness* and is *far away from the asymtote.
-Now, imagine a second forest that has has way fewer species, lets say 100.
+It is highly unlikely that all 500 species will be captured by this sample.
+A very large fraction of the species pool will be missing, while others will pop up multiple times.
+In other words: In this first forest with a large species pool, the sample size of 500 corresponds to a *low sample completeness* and is *relatively far away from the asymtote* of the IBR curve.
+Now, imagine a second forest that has way fewer species, lets say 100.
+Again, we take a sample of 500 trees.
+This time we can probably expect that a good proportion of the species in this forest will be sampled, probably not all of them, but surely a much bigger fraction than in the fist forest.
+In other words: In this second forest with a smaller species pool, the sample size of 500 corresponds to a *high sample completeness* and is *relatively close to the asyptote* .

-Again, we take a sample size of 500 trees.
-This his time we can probabably expect that a good proportion of the species in this forest will be sampled, probably not all of them, but surely a much bigger fraction than in the fist forest.
-In other words: In this second forest, the sample size of 500 correponds to a *high sample completeness\* and is *relatively close to the asyptote*.
+The figure below shows the IBR curves corresponding the large (A) and small (B) species pool of this example.

 <img src="man/figures/Figure2.jpg" width="80%" />